saulbel/DockerTutorial/README.md

 Let´s say we already have our `debian-server` and we want to install `nginx` as docker container.
 Then we will use `docker-volumes` in our `docker-compose` --> docker.compose_vm.sh.
 We just need to point the directory where our `nginx.config` is and put it in `/etc/nginx/conf.d`

 ## GitHub Actions
 I have built a CI pipeline that builds a custom `nginx` docker image with `Dockerfile` and pushes it into GitHub container registry  `ghcr.io`.
-If I want to pull new `docker image` we just have to:
+If I want to pull new `docker image` I will just have to:
 ````
 $ docker pull ghcr.io/saulbel/docker-tutorial:main
 $ docker images